cyrilwanner/next-optimized-images/README.md

  */
 ```

-The inlining will only get applied to exactly this import, if you import the image a second time without the `?inline` options, it will then get referenced as a file normally if it is above your limit.
+The inlining will only get applied to exactly this import, so if you import the image a second time without the `?inline` options, it will then get normally referenced as a file if it is above your limit.

 ## Configuration